User Guide - v2.0

 @connect - Connection Registry

-@markdownai v1.0
+@markdownai v2.0

-@connect reports type="mongodb" uri=env.MONGODB_URI
+@connect reports type="mongodb" uri=env.MONGODB_URI /

-@connect analytics type="postgres" uri=env.ANALYTICS_PG_URI
+@connect analytics type="postgres" uri=env.ANALYTICS_PG_URI /

-@connect local type="sqlite" uri=env.SQLITE_PATH @local
+@connect local type="sqlite" uri=env.SQLITE_PATH local=true /

 Supported types: mongodb, postgres, mysql, mssql, sqlite, redis, elasticsearch